-- Decreased growth of the hair: anagen hair loss
+- The decreased growth of the hair: anagen hair loss

 - Increased shedding of the hair: telogen hair loss

-- Conversion of thick terminal hairs to thin vellus hairs; pattern hair loss
+- Conversion of thick terminal hairs to thin vellus hairs; male and female pattern hair loss

 - Congenital or acquired hair shaft abnormalities

-- Inflammatory skin disease that damages or destroys the hair bulb
+- An inflammatory skin disease that damages or destroys the hair bulb.

 What are the clinical features of hair loss?